holybiber/mentat-assistant/README.md

 ## Code quality
 To make sure to have some good level of code quality please run
 - `black .` to auto-format the code with the [black auto-formatter](https://github.com/psf/black)
-- `python3 -m unittest discover` to run all tests
+- `python3 -m unittest discover -s test/` to run all tests
 - `flake8 .` to check for any linting issues
 - `mypy .` for static type checking